magpylib/magpylib/docs/_pages/docu/docu_graphics.md

 +++

-3D suplots can be directly defined in the `show` function by passing input objects as dictionaries with the arguments `objects`, `col` (column) and `row`, as in the example below.
+3D subplots can be directly defined in the `show` function by passing input objects as dictionaries with the arguments `objects`, `col` (column) and `row`, as in the example below.
 If now `row` or no `col` is specified, it defaults to 1.

 ```{code-cell} ipython3
 import numpy as np